jaddr2line/website/hugo/site/content/posts/Interrupt-Driven Concurrency with TinyGo.md

 Timer interrupts are one of the easiest kinds of interrupts to work with.
 We are going to use the "systick" interrupt included on many ARM CPU cores as a timer, and use this to blink morse code with an LED.

-_NOTE: all included code snippets have been tested tested on an [Arduino Nano 33 IoT](https://store.arduino.cc/usa/nano-33-iot) and an [Adafruit Metro M4 Express AirLift](https://www.adafruit.com/product/4000)_
+_NOTE: all included code snippets have been tested on an [Arduino Nano 33 IoT](https://store.arduino.cc/usa/nano-33-iot) and an [Adafruit Metro M4 Express AirLift](https://www.adafruit.com/product/4000)_

 ## Morse Code